semgrep-cli contributing

 Testing

-uses pytest
+semgrep-cli uses pytest for testing.

 To run tests, run the following command: